jiaxuan/mlnotes/tps.md

 In subscription ctr/dtr add tracing logic to track subscription management to avoid memory leak

 Note: checkDependant is called on every publish, slow if a leg has many dependants, consider removing it

+- A shared leg is kept as a shared pointer in various dependants. when it ticks, it publishes a child event to its dependants which uses tryGetSubscriptionOutput to get the data.
+This is clearly very racy:

+  - the update of leg and its publishing of events is asyn to its dependants
+  - the handling of these event in dependants are non-deterministic, multiple events may be handled in one or more concistentCalculate, the point of tryGetSubscriptionOut is not in sync with the original child event
+  - the call of clone in dependants again is async to the leg

+- A tick from a shared leg may lead to all of its dependant ticking and cloning.
+This may lead to multiple cloning of the shared leg.

+Both issues can be addressed by publishing the audit (clone, which is created anyway before publishing) of the leg as part of child event.
+The dependants would then use this for their cloning as well.

+- The hanlding of children events contains many if conditions to many event names against children subscriptions, this can be optimized.
+- There's the danger of of a client exits without properly unsubscribing its subscriptions.
+This can be easily handled for TCP clients.
+For TIBRV clients, a status checking mechanism is required.